msdpalam/realtimestockprediction/README.md

 We will have the detailed implementation steps in the relevant section below for pattern for World Wide Importers.

+The data files we generate during the ingestion and processing will be CSV, and parquet.
+This data will be ingested into Synapse Analytics via Pipelines.
+From there, the data can be transformed and enriched using various tools such as data flows, Synapse Spark, Azure Datbricks, and Synapse SQL (both provisioned and serverless).
+Once processed, data can be queried using Synapse SQL tooling.
+Azure Synapse Studio also provides the ability to author notebooks to further process data, create datasets, train, and create machine learning models.
+These models can then be stored in a storage account or even in a SQL table.
+These models can then be consumed via various methods, including T-SQL.
+The foundational component supporting all aspects of Azure Synapse Analytics is the ADLS Gen 2 Data Lake.

 ## Requirements

 1. Microsoft Azure subscription